jeremiahsnapp/dev-lxc/README.md

 If you enabled dynamic forwarding (SOCKS v5) in your workstation's SSH config file and configured a web browser to use the SOCKS v5 proxy as described in the dev-lxc-platform README.md then you should be able to browse from your workstation to any dev-lxc server that has a web interface using its FQDN.

-Since the cluster has a Chef Server you can use the `chef-repo` subcommand to create a chef-repo directory in the host instance that contains a knife.rb and all of the keys for the users and org validator clients that are defined in dev-lxc.yml.
+Since the cluster has a Chef Server you can use the `chef-repo` subcommand to create a `.chef` directory in the host instance that contains a knife.rb and all of the keys for the users and org validator clients that are defined in dev-lxc.yml.
 This makes it very easy to use tools such as knife or berkshelf.

 ```
 dl chef
-cd chef-repo
 knife client list
-cd ..
 ```

 Since the cluster has a Chef Automate server you can use the `print-automate-credentials` subcommand to see what the login credentials.